 Many expectant mothers continue their regular exercise regime throughout their pregnancy.

-Exercise is a great way to promote endorphins while expecting.
+Exercising while pregnant is a great way to promote endorphins.
 However, it’s recommended that you don’t do too much activity, because the risks outweigh the positives at this critical time in your time.

 If you do, this can be another reason why you may find excessive protein in your urine.